 Bill Luallen chats with Mark Bischoff, Vice President of Sales at Tarkett, to discuss flooring industry trends and standards.
-Mark has spent the last 20 years of his career at Tarkett, starting at Johnsonite, which was acquired by Tarkett in 2005.
-His team has sales responsibility for the Tarkett commercial resilient product portfolio.

-“The major issue we have as a manufacturer are the gaps in the customer experience after the product is in the field,” Mark says.
+“The major issue we have as a manufacturer are the gaps in the customer experience after the product is in the field,” Mark notes.
 Customers tend to hold the manufacturer responsible for a negative experience.
 “If we are fortunate to provide perfectly manufactured flooring to a job site, the challenges in the schedule, site conditions, quality of labor, work of other trades, finished floor protection, and post construction maintenance can negatively impact the final result.”
-If end user experiences continue to be compromised, Mark believes, “More manufacturers will take control of revenue streams that used to reside in the channel to mitigate manufacturer risk.”
+If end user experiences continue to be compromised, he believes, “More manufacturers will take control of revenue streams that used to reside in the channel to mitigate manufacturer risk.”
 He states, “Tarkett views this as a huge opportunity for the industry, not the manufacturer, to provide innovative solutions, but the value story is not being delivered to the correct audience.
 So much of the channel communication is directed toward the general contractor and managing suppliers instead of telling the value and outcome story to the end user.”